Tyrrrz/Onova/Readme.md

 #### `ZipPackageExtractor`

 This implementation treats packages as zip archives.
-An optional parameter allows filtered extraction of files using a pattern.
+An optional parameter allows filtered extraction of entries using a pattern.

 ## Usage